mattools/matlab-templates/README.md

 * a constructor stub
 * space for specific methods

-### Creating new test

-The newTest function can be used to create a new file containing a minimal implementation for running unit tests.

-    newTest(FUNCTIONTOTEST)

-## Class pattern example
+### Class pattern example

-The following is the result of the creation of a new class called `SampleClass` , using the `newClass('SampleClass')`  command:
+The following is the result of the creation of a new file called `SampleClass.m`, defining the class `SampleClass`, using the command  `newClass('SampleClass')`:

     classdef SampleClass < handle
     % One-line description here, please.